io-fault/python/time/documentation/project.rst

 ==========

-The functionality and API choices of a number of datetime implementations were analyzed during the development of rhythm:
+The functionality and API choices of a number of datetime implementations were analyzed during the development of chronometry:

 	* Chronus-ST (http://chronos-st.org/)
 	* SQL/Postgres' DATE, TIME, and TIMESTAMP types.
 	* Python datetime
 	* dateutils
 	* mxDateTime
-	* <There is another datetime package that largely influenced rhythm's API.
+	* <There is another datetime package that largely influenced chronometry's API.
 Can't find it again...>

 In addition to various packages for other languages such as ruby and java.

-Wikipedia was, naturally, heavily referenced during the development of rhythm.
+Wikipedia was, naturally, heavily referenced during the development of chronometry.
 Here are many of the links:

  * http://en.wikipedia.org/wiki/Second